 2. Type of Sauna: There are many types of saunas available in the market.
 Traditional saunas use gas or electric heaters or a wood burning stove.
 Infrared saunas are easy to build and don’t require a whole room just a small space.

 3. Material of the Sauna: Many different types of wood are used to make saunas.
 The most popular is Cedar.
 Choosing the wood for the sauna depends on the style and smell of the wood.
 Choosing a Grade A Clear Cedar ensures that the wood is clean and free of knots.

 4. Heat: Heat is another important factor when purchasing a sauna.
 How much heat you want in your sauna should decide the type of sauna you should get.
-The highest temperature for sauna is usually around 194⁰ F and lowest is around 165⁰ F. Then you have three options on how to heat your traditional sauna: wood burning stove, electric or gas sauna heaters.
+The highest temperature for sauna is usually around 194⁰ F and lowest is around 165⁰ F. Then you have three options on how to heat your traditional sauna: wood burning stove, electric heater or gas sauna heater.
 All heaters sizes are dependent on the cubic feet of the sauna.